RYSL Coaching Vision

 RYSL Spring Coach Training (MANDATORY ATTENDANCE - one night only)

 Can't find childcare?
 Don't sweat it, bring those kiddos!

-Great news, this spring you will not pay for California Soccer Park field rentals as a rec coach.
-However, depending on the number of teams and in order to fit everyone, U6 and U8 will get one free practice per week.
-U10 and U12 will possibly get 2 free a week.
-U14 and up will get one free.
+Great news, this season you will not pay for California Soccer Park field rentals as a rec coach.
+However, the number of practices you will receive at the park, will be determined by the season and the number of teams registered.
+U6 and U8 will get one practice per week.
+U10 and U12 will likely get two practices a week.
+U14 and up will get one to two practices per week.

-If you would like to reserve a private field at full price at California Soccer Park, please contact the California Soccer Park at firstname.lastname@example.org.
-There is a cost involved, but you may find it works better for your schedule.
+If you would like to reserve a private field, at full price at California Soccer Park, please contact the California Soccer Park at email@example.com.

 Policy on Air Quality and Practices & Games

 The Redding Youth Soccer League recommends that coaches cancel all soccer practices outdoors when the Redding Air Quality Index (AQI) reaches 101 (AQI of "Unhealthy for Sensitive Groups").
 Sensitive groups include people with heart or lung disease, older adults, children and teenagers.
 Ultimately, it will be up to each parent to decide whether to attend a practice that is not cancelled, and that player should not be punished if they do not attend.

 If the AQI reaches 150 or higher (Air Quality Index of "Unhealthy for All Groups") then all practices must be cancelled for the safety and welfare of RYSL players and coaches.
 No teams may practice outdoors or participate in games when this level is reached.

 Go to www.purpleair.com and select the proper settings described below.
 150 and up means no practices.

 Go to purpleair.com and see their map.
 California Soccer Park has a smoke sensor on the building.
 Find the Map Data Layer menu in the bottom left and click on the right-hand dropdown where it says "none" and select LRAPA.
 That is the number to use.